Union County Vocational-Technical High School

-The Union County Vocational-Technical High School (UC Tech) is a full-time vocational public high school, located in Scotch Plains in Union County, New Jersey, United States.
+The Union County Vocational-Technical High School ("UCTech") is a full-time vocational public high school, located in Scotch Plains in Union County, in the U.S. state of New Jersey.
 This school serves students in ninth through twelfth grades from across Union county as a career academy on the Union County Vocational Technical Schools Campus, which also includes the Union County Academy for Allied Health Sciences, Academy for Information Technology, Union County Magnet High School and the Academy for Performing Arts.
-The school is accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.
+The school is accredited until January 2031 by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.

-As of the 2021–22 school year, the school had an enrollment of 514 students and 23.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 21.5:1.
-There were 41 students (8.0% of enrollment) eligible for free lunch and 2 (0.4% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 507 students and 23.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 21.3:1.
+There were 40 students (7.9% of enrollment) eligible for free lunch and 6 (1.2% of students) eligible for reduced-cost lunch.

 Awards, recognition and rankings

+UCTech was recognized as a National Blue Ribbon School of Excellence by the United States Department of Education in the 2011-12 school year.

 In its listing of "America's Best High Schools 2016", the school was ranked 189th out of 500 best high schools in the country; it was ranked 29th among all high schools in New Jersey.